ColleagueRiley/RSGL/README.md

 ![example screenshot 4](https://github.com/ColleagueRiley/RSGL/blob/main/screenshot4.PNG?raw=true)
 ![example screenshot 5](https://github.com/ColleagueRiley/RSGL/blob/main/screenshot5.PNG?raw=true)

-## basic.c
+## basics/basic.c
-`examples/basic.c` is a basic example that shows many of the window managing features RSGL has\
+`examples/basics/basic.c` is a basic example that shows many of the window managing features RSGL has\
 It also shows multiple ways of drawing a triangle

-## events.c
+## basics/events.c
-`example/events.c` is an example that shows off all the events that RSGL has and prints out their event data into the terminal
+`example/basics/events.c` is an example that shows off all the events that RSGL has and prints out their event data into the terminal

-## glfw.c
+## advanced/glfw.c
-`examples/glfw.c` is an example that shows how you can use RSGL with GLFW instead of with RGFW.
+`examples/advanced/glfw.c` is an example that shows how you can use RSGL with GLFW instead of with RGFW.

 This example requires GLFW to be installed.\
 You can download GLFW [here](https://www.glfw.org/download)

-## glVer.c
+## advanced/glVer.c
-`examples/glVer.c` is an example that shows how RSGL can switch between legacy and modern OpenGL\
+`examples/advanced/glVer.c` is an example that shows how RSGL can switch between legacy and modern OpenGL\
 in the example, you can toggle between OpenGL 3.0+ and OpenGL 2.0- by pressing the spacebar

-## shapes.c
+## basics/shapes.c
-`examples/shapes.c` is an example that shows off shape rendering using RSGL, the shapes rotate and switch between being filled and unfilled
+`examples/basics/shapes.c` is an example that shows off shape rendering using RSGL, the shapes rotate and switch between being filled and unfilled

-## text.c
+## basics/text.c
-`examples/text.c` is an example of text rendering using RSGL
+`examples/basics/text.c` is an example of text rendering using RSGL

-## textures.c
+## basics/textures.c
-`examples/textures.c` is an example that shows off rendering textures on a shape, the textures switch between being enabled and disabled as the shapes spin
+`examples/basics/textures.c` is an example that shows off rendering textures on a shape, the textures switch between being enabled and disabled as the shapes spin

-## button.c
+## widgets/button.c
-`examples/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, a checkbox, a toggle button, radio buttons, a combo box, a slider and a custom button
+`examples/widgets/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, a checkbox, a toggle button, radio buttons, a combo box, a slider and a custom button

-## styles.c
+## widgets/styles.c
-`examples/button.c` is an example that shows off button styles, there are groups of buttons for each style.
+`examples/widgets/styles.c` is an example that shows off button styles, there are groups of buttons for each style.
 There is also a switch button that allows you to toggle dark mode.

-## container.c
+## widgets/container.c
-`examples/container.c` is an example that shows how to create and manage a widget container
+`examples/widgets/container.c` is an example that shows how to create and manage a widget container

-## shader.c
+## advanced/shader.c
-`examples/shader.c` is an example of how you'd use shaders with RSGL.
+`examples/advanced/shader.c` is an example of how you'd use shaders with RSGL.
 It renders a circle, using a grid shader with changing colors, that follows the mouse.

-## custom_render_gl1.c
+## custom_render_samples/custom_render_gl1.c
-`examples/custom_render_gl1.c` is an example that shows how you'd implement a custom rendering system.
+`examples/custom_render_samples/custom_render_gl1.c` is an example that shows how you'd implement a custom rendering system.

-## custom_render_template.c
+## custom_render_samples/custom_render_template.c
-`examples/custom_render_template.c` and `examples/custom_render_template.h` can be used as an example/template for implementing a completely custom rendering system.
+`examples/custom_render_samples/custom_render_template.c` and `examples/custom_render_samples/custom_render_template.h` can be used as an example/template for implementing a completely custom rendering system.

 # creating a custom rendering module
-`examples/custom_render_template.h` is an example/template for implementing a completely custom rendering system.
+`examples/custom_render_samples/custom_render_template.h` is an example/template for implementing a completely custom rendering system.

 When creating a custom renderer you need to implement these functions.